If you fly often – or even occasionally – with Delta Air Lines, the Delta SkyMiles® Gold American Express Card is worth a serious look.

 Welcome Offer Bonus

-Considering that checking a bag on a Delta flight costs $30 (or $60 for a round-trip flight), this benefit alone can save you a ton of money if you check a bag when you travel.
+Considering that checking a bag on a Delta flight costs $30 each way (or $60 for a round-trip flight), this benefit alone can save you a ton of money if you check a bag when you travel.
 One hitch: Your Delta Gold Card will not cover the fee if your bag weighs more than 50 pounds.

 When you hold the Delta Gold Card, you get early boarding in the Main Cabin 1 priority boarding zone.
 So do up to eight other passengers booked on the same reservation.